 - Waste management

 - Citizen scientist community engagement and mobilization

-Allison Schutes serves as a senior manager for the Trash Free Seas Program at Ocean Conservancy where she oversees the annual International Coastal Cleanup, the world’s largest, single-day volunteer effort on behalf of the ocean.
+Allison Schutes serves as an Associate Director for the Trash Free Seas Program at Ocean Conservancy where she oversees the annual International Coastal Cleanup, the world’s largest, single-day volunteer effort on behalf of the ocean.
 In this role, she helps to coordinate and mobilize a diverse global network of local charities and environmental advocacy groups who volunteer their time and data on marine debris to Ocean Conservancy.
 This data feeds into the Ocean Trash Index, an item-by item, location-by-location database of the most persistent forms of trash littering our beaches and ocean.
 Allison also plays a key role in the management of other stakeholder relationships for the Trash Free Seas Program.

 - Bachelor’s degree from Rollins College in Florida

 - Master’s degree in Urban and Regional Planning from the University of Florida